chinhonnang0000/asteroidgen/README.md

 - Allow to launch onto numbered sector(non-user generation).

 campaign
 - 1 main planet.
-1 test planet.
+1 test planet, 1 supplementary planet
 - 5 main missions (excluding tests and sides).
 - start with subpar lead tier techs.  and progress to subsequent tiers. - more overpowered techs as you progress throgh this mod.
 - - copper titanium